 Established along the banks of the Avon River, the Northam Town Centre stretches out approximately 1 kilometre in a ribbon style development (centred on Fitzgerald Street) and is bound within a grid street layout.
-In the context of this area, it is important to understand key activity nodes and how these connect and relate to one another to form the broader town centre.
+In the context of this area, it is important to understand key activity nodes and how these connect and relate to one another to form the broader Town Centre.

-Five activity areas have been identified that align with the activity nodes as identified in the Growth Plan (refer Figure 33), being:
+Five activity areas have been identified that align with the activity nodes as identified in the Growth Plan (refer Figure 3), being:

-Activity Node Key Activities 1 - Town Centre West Notionally the area of the new shopping centre on Wellington Street and other nearby community services.
-2 - Town Centre Central Notionally the area where the Boulevard Shopping Centre sits between Fitzgerald and Wellington Streets, as well as the surrounding services and key public spaces.
-3 - Town Centre North East Notionally the end of the town centre near Peel Terrace, the Shamrock Hotel (Dome site), Bernard Park and other surrounding services.
-4 - Youth Precinct The site designated for the future Northam Youth Precinct.
-5 - Jubilee Recreation Precinct Including the Northam Recreation Centre, and identified area for the swimming pool relocation.
+Activity Node Key Activities 1 - Town Centre West Notionally the area of the new shop nearby community services.
+2 - Town Centre Central Notionally the area where the Boul and Wellington Streets, as well as t 3 - Town Centre North East Notionally the end of the Town Cer (Dome site), Bernard Park and othe 4 - Youth Precinct The site designated for the future N 5 - Jubilee Recreation Precinct Including the Northam Recreation pool relocation.

-Activity Node 1 - Town Centre West was the original gateway to the CBD from Great Eastern Highway (Perth) prior to the construction of the Great Eastern Highway Bypass.
+Activity Node 1 - 'Town Centre West' was the original gateway to the CBD from Great Eastern Highway (Perth) prior to the construction of the Great Eastern Highway Bypass.
 The shopping centre investment involving the creation of the Northam Village Square (fmr Old Hospital Site) will require key strategies and delivery of projects to implement this commercial node successfully into the broader Northam CBD and Northam Townsite.

-Activity Node 2 - Town Centre Central is a well-established commercial precinct, and key investments such as the Northam Boulevard Shopping Centre need to be strategically linked to the alternative activity nodes and the heritage and cultural spaces of the Avon River and the Northam Aboriginal Environmental Interpretive Centre under construction.
+Activity Node 2 - 'Town Centre Central' is a well-established commercial precinct, and key investments such as the Northam Boulevard Shopping Centre need to be strategically linked to the alternative activity nodes and the heritage and cultural spaces of the Avon River and the Northam Aboriginal Environmental Interpretive Centre under construction.
 This activity node forms the heart of the CBD.

-Activity Node 3 - Town Centre North East forms the Northern gateway to the CBD, being the opposing connection of Great Eastern Highway (Kalgoorlie) prior to the construction of the Great Eastern Highway Bypass.
+Activity Node 3 - 'Town Centre North East' forms the Northern gateway to the CBD, being the opposing connection of Great Eastern Highway (Kalgoorlie) prior to the construction of the Great Eastern Highway Bypass.
 Redevelopment opportunities exist in this node, and following the completion of construction works relating to the Shamrock Hotel (Dome) and Bernard Park provides opportunity to further connect and enhance this precincts integration into the broader Northam Townsite.

-Activity Node 4 and 5 - Consists of the proposed Northam Youth Precinct (Activity Node 4) which adjoins the Jubilee Recreation Precinct (Activity Node 5).
+Activity Node 4 and 5 - Consists of the proposed Northam 'Youth Precinct' (Activity Node 4) which adjoins the 'Jubilee Recreation Precinct' (Activity Node 5).
 These nodes also need to be taken into consideration to connect and activate with the CBD, however this precinct will be solely considered in relation to civic connectivity due to the Strategies focus on activating the commercial precinct.

 Currently these precincts are independent of each other or lack a common strategic linkage.
-This Strategy aims to better inform project enhancements which will support the development of a strong interconnected urban fabric (buildings, pathways and arterial routes), and a stronger interconnected town centre (built form).
+This Strategy aims to better inform project enhancements which will support the development of a strong interconnected urban fabric (buildings, pathways and arterial routes), and a stronger interconnected Town Centre (built form).